chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ### Install the following Third-Party-Software

 Don't be discouraged if you are not familiar with the Terminal.
-Just copypaste the following code into your Terminal and press enter – there is nothing more you have to do.
+Just copy-paste the following code into your Terminal and press enter – there is nothing more you have to do.
 (It may take a moment to download and install everything.)

 ```bash
 # Install Homebrew